dbh/SpagoBIInteg/README.md

 For example, the below command will deploy a report document (extracted from SpagoBI as a zip file) to other SpagoBI environments, eliminating the need to log into SpagoBI Web user-interface in carefully perform a series of import steps.

 DeploySpagoBIReport ExportedReports01.zip dev2,dev3,qa1

+## Note
+The code in this repo was last tested on SpagoBI 5.2.
+The code is completely unsupported and unknown to work with later versions (aka Knowage).